xgrg/nisnap/README.md

 optional arguments:
   --bg BG               background image on which segmentations will be plotted.
-  --axes AXES           choose the direction of the cuts (among 'A', 'S', 'C', 'AXIAL','SAGITTAL' or 'CORONAL', or lowercase) --opacity OPACITY     opacity (in %) of the segmentation maps when plotted over a background image.
+  --axes AXES           choose the direction of the cuts (among 'x', 'y', or 'z') --opacity OPACITY     opacity (in %) of the segmentation maps when plotted over a background image.
 Only used if a background image is provided.
   --contours            if True, segmentations will be rendered as contoured regions.
 If False, will be rendered as superimposed masks.
   -o OUTPUT, --output OUTPUT